David Markus: Literary career

 In 2008, Markus first published his works in Jewish haiku.
 His most popular haiku appear in weekly Facebook postings and, as of mid-2010, there are rumors of a forthcoming book.
 With a special Sukkot haiku (Bountiful harvest, / Internal tangles untied, / Now time to give thanks.
 Shabbes!) in 2010, Markus began publishing his haiku via Twitter, where he also created the hash tag #haikus4jews.
 Markus has also published a series of haiku relating to his political experiences.

+With Rachel Barenblat, he co-edited Beside Still Waters: A Journey of Comfort and Renewal (Ben Yehuda, 2019), ISBN 1934730017.
+He is also the editor of A Year of Building Torah (Bayit, 2022), ISBN 979-8985209129.